forcodedancing/greenfield-docs/docs/api/blockchain-cli/challenge.md

 gnfd query challenge latest-attested-challenges --node https://greenfield-chain.bnbchain.org:443
 ```

-The result of the challenge can be queried using the `AttestedChallenge`, `LatestAttestedChallenges` methods through [GRPC swagger](https://greenfield-chain.bnbchain.org/openapi).
+The result of the challenge can be queried by the above query commands, or using the the `AttestedChallenge`, `LatestAttestedChallenges` methods through [GRPC swagger](https://greenfield-chain.bnbchain.org/openapi).